QinetiQ-Cyber-Intelligence/OpenCTI-Terraform/opencti/README.md

 To enable this, the following adjustments need to be made:
 - Configuration of the variables `opencti_openid_mapping_config` and `oidc_information`.
-- Lines `49 - 62` of the `load_balancing` module should be uncommented.
-- Lines `162 - 221` of the `ecs_opencti/opencti_platform` module should be uncommented and moved into the `environment` section of the ECS Task Definition.

 In the case of setting up OpenID Connect, OpenCTI documentation can be found [here](https://luatix.notion.site/Configuration-a568604c46d84f39a8beae141505572a#896e296f1efb46a985048914fbe29e45).